Suhayl al-Hasan: Breaking the siege of Kuweires airport (October 2015 – November 2015)

 The Kuweires military airport located in east Aleppo countryside was besieged first by rebels groups in 2013 and then by the Islamic State following their capture of rebel territory east of Aleppo in 2014.
 The Syrian soldiers holed up inside repelled several attempts by the Islamic state to take the base.
 The Syrian army started a military operation in September 2015 retaking some positions near Kweires.
 By mid-October, al-Hassan and his Tiger forces started to advance on Kweires seizing village after village towards Kuweires.
 ISIS attacked and cut the main road between Aleppo and Hama during two weeks and launched an attack on the strategic city of al-Safirah in attempt to divert the army but was repelled.
 The siege was finally broken on 11 November after nearly a one-month offensive to close the 10 km gap between the army position and the airbase.
 President Bashar Al-Assad personally congratulated al-Hassan on his role in breaking the siege on the air-base.

 Targeting by Turkish drone strike

 On 4 March 2020, as part of Operation Spring Shield Turkish sources claimed that al-Hassan was targeted and wounded by Turkish drone strikes near Saraqib.

 Regime collapse and fleeing Syria

 Al-Hasan commanded the Tiger Forces, leading government operations against opposition factions during the 2024 Hama offensive.
 However, he was unable to prevent the regime's defeat and the fall of Hama to the Military Operations Command.
 Afterwards, he reportedly fled to Moscow following the fall of the al-Assad regime in December 2024.
 He later coordinated with other former regime leaders, including Ghiath Dalla, in organizing attacks on the new Syrian government forces.

 He was sanctioned by the European Union on 23 June 2025 for his involvement in the Tiger Forces and in the Coastal Shield Brigade after the fall of the Assad regime.

+According to a December 2025 Al-Jazeera report, a hacker who posed as a Mossad agent allegedly obtained recordings and documents where Al-Hasan condemned Hamas' October 7, 2023 attacks.
+He and Ghiath Dalla also supposedly considered Israeli collaboration against the Syrian transitional government.